NBISweden/teaching_literature_club/docs/events/20250818/README.md

 Cognitive prompts do improve the grades for these disorganized students by 9%.

-However, for asyncronous teaching (as in this setting), other interventions are more effectice.
+However, for asynchronous teaching (as in this setting), other interventions are more effective.
 For example, `[Brecht, 2012]` found that 'videos with a strong presentation of relief and change-of-pace elements (design 2's use of graphics and sounds) are' 13% more effective.